Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable7.md

 This week you should be close to finishing your Etch-A-Sketch mode.
 It's important to remember that these milestones are not strict deadlines, however you should have at least some functionality working for the Etch-A-Sketch mode, and you should not move on to the rest of the project until you've completed the Etch-A-Sketch mode.

-**D**: As part of this deliverable we ask you to bring your plotter into class to demostrate the work you've done so far.
+**D**: As part of this deliverable we ask you to bring your plotter into class to demonstrate the work you've done so far.
 This is so we can get a feel for how well the functionality has been implemented.

 **D**: In addition to the in-class demo, you'll also need to submit a video of the work you've completed for your Etch-A-Sketch mode.
 It should be short and to the point, while showing each of the pieces of functionality that you've completed.
 This is primarily a fallback option for us to grade, in case hardware issues arise in class.
 Show the following in your video: 1) draw a horizontal line, 2) draw vertical line, 3) draw diagonal line, 4) show pen up/down with button press, 5) show slow/fast speed with button press, 6) With pen up of course, show your pen will not go beyond mechanical limits of plotter, 7) show simultaneous button press puts plotter in a wait mode for further input from user.

+> Note: This deliverable grade is NOT the grade for etch-a-sketch mode.
+It is simply a checkpoint grade to encourage you and your team to stay on track for this project.
+It will be a factor of your final grade, but your "minimum to be considered for" is evaluated at the END of the semester, based on the modes your team was able to implement.
+With that in mind, if you have not completed etch-a-sketch mode to this point, showcase the work you have done, and aim to complete it as soon as possible so you can move on to Math Mode.

-## Begin Power Supply Design (D)
+## Begin Power Supply Design (P)

 To supplement this project with a bit more electrical engineering, we've assigned you a routine design of a power supply for your plotter!
 The final design will be due as part of Deliverable 9.
 Below are some electrical specifications and design requirements for your power supply, as well as the requirements for submission.